-Charlotte Wrongful Death Attorneys
+Charlotte Wrongful Death Lawyer

 A Charlotte wrongful death attorney is there for you after a death due to negligence or wrongdoing.
 The laws allow surviving family members to be compensated when they suffer financial and non-economic losses due to the death of someone they love.
 A wrongful death case makes it possible for family members to receive monetary damages from those responsible for the death.

-Auger & Auger Personal Injury Lawyers have extensive experience in wrongful death claims.
+Auger & Auger Accident and Injury Lawyers have extensive experience in wrongful death claims.
 Our attorneys have been recognized by clients and peers as dedicated advocates for injured victims and their surviving family members.
 Our top AVVO client rating, our membership in the Million Dollar Advocates Forum, and the many other awards and accolades we have received all show that our firm and attorneys are committed to providing top-notch representation to those who have been harmed.
 We will bring more than 50 years of combined legal experience to help you get full and fair compensation.

-Charlotte Wrongful Death Laws
+Charlotte NC Wrongful Death Laws

 Who can seek wrongful death compensation in Charlotte?